|

 light, but green light is not absorbed by a green

-material (and thats why its green).
-Similarly,
+material (and that is why it is green).

-condition for absorbing the microwaves (which it
+resonance condition for absorbing the microwaves

-light and turn it into heat.
+visible light and turn it into heat.

-2. When a gas
+2. When a gas is tuned into a plasma,

-is tuned into a plasma, the change is more like a
+the change is more like a temporary chemical

-temporary chemical change (the gas is ionized with
+change (the gas is ionized with

 electrons being removed from atoms) rather than a

 physical change.
-There is therefore no equivalent
+There is therefore no

-of "melting" or "boiling" for the change between a
+equivalent of "melting" or "boiling" for the

-"evaporation". | | Answer 2:
+compared with "evaporation". | | Answer 2:

 1. The issue here is the distinction between